-Task description: To get a feeling of the different senses, which we communicate with, divide into three groups.
+- Task description: To get a feeling of the different senses, which we communicate with, divide into three groups.
 Every group will analyse the same scene from a play/tv-show/movie.
-But the way of experiencing the scene is

-- In the groups analyse the scene.
+But the way of experiencing the scene is different.
+One group will watch the scene unfold mute, the other group will only listen to the dialog and the third group will read the script. - In the groups analyse the scene.
 What is happening?
 Who wants what?
 Is the situation hostile/friendly etc.?
 Is there a conflict?
 How do the people in the scene communicate?
 What are they doing well and what are they doing not so well? - Compare your group's results with those from the other groups.
 Also try out the other ways of showing the scene.
 Discuss in the group.